camunda/camunda-docs/docs/components/optimize/userguide/creating-reports.md

 - Same visualization
 - Same view but combining user task duration (work, idle, and total).
 Flow node duration reports are also possible.
 - Distributed reports cannot be combined
-- Multi-Measure reports including reports containing multiple aggregations or multiple user task duration times cannot be combined.
+- Multi-measure reports including reports containing multiple aggregations or multiple user task duration times cannot be combined.
 - Process definition can be different.
 - Furthermore, it is possible to combine reports grouped by start date with reports grouped by end date under the condition that the date interval is the same.